ISAITB/docs-tdl/source/handlers/index.rst

         <input name="xsddocument">$schemaFile</input>
     </verify>

+.. _handlers-SchematronValidator:

 SchematronValidator
 +++++++++++++++++++

-Used to validate an XML document against Schematron file.
+Used to validate an XML document against a Schematron file.

 .. csv-table::
     :stub-columns: 1